PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md

     delete[] memory;
     ```

-In the two modes,the first is more convenient while the second strictly controls memory management to integrate with `tcmalloc` and other libraries.
+In the two modes, the first is more convenient while the second strictly controls memory management to integrate with `tcmalloc` and other libraries.

 ### Upgrade performance based on contrib::AnalysisConfig (pre-deploy)
 *AnalyisConfig is at the stage of pre-deploy protected by `namespace contrib` ,which may be adjusted later*.

-`NativeConfig`,`AnalysisConfig` can create a inference engine with high performance after a series of optimizations,including analysis and optimization of computing graph as well as integration and revise for some important Ops, which **largely upgrades the peformance of models, such as While, LSTM, GRU and so on** .
+`NativeConfig`,`AnalysisConfig` can create a inference engine with high performance after a series of optimizations, including analysis and optimization of computing graph as well as integration and revise for some important Ops, which **largely upgrades the peformance of models, such as While, LSTM, GRU and so on** .

-The usage of `AnalysisConfig` is similiar with that of `NativeConfig` 类似 but the former *only supports CPU at present and is supporting GPU more and more*.
+The usage of `AnalysisConfig` is similiar with that of `NativeConfig` but the former *only supports CPU at present and is supporting GPU more and more*.

 ```c++
 AnalysisConfig config;